-The Optical Metrology Laboratory provides National Institute of Standards and Technology-traceable measurements for:
+The Optical Metrology Laboratory provides National Institute of Standards and Technology (NIST)-traceable measurements for:

-- The measurement of natural sunlight and artificial source spectral distribution
+- Natural sunlight and artificial source spectral distribution measurements

-The NREL Optical Metrology Laboratory offers a range of specialized equipment, such as:
+The Optical Metrology Laboratory offers a range of specialized equipment:

-- An Optronic Laboratories OL-756 ultraviolet double monochromator spectroradiometer with a 250–800 nm spectral range
+- Optronic Laboratories OL-756 ultraviolet double monochromator spectroradiometer with a 250–800 nm spectral range

 - NREL's Pulse Analysis Spectroradiometer System (PASS), which captures light pulse profiles and determines spectral irradiance at any position within a pulse profile